sujaygarlanka/sujaygarlanka/content/experience/svl.md

 ### OmniGibson Parallel Environments

 The gRPC set up can have some network delays and is cumbersome to work with, so we later implemented a native version of multiple environments in OmniGibson.
 Since OmniGibson is built on IsaacSim, it allows for the creation of multiple scenes in a single environment.
-We refactored OmniGibson to be vectorized to suppor this.
+We refactored OmniGibson to be vectorized to support this.
 The graphic below shows the result and the PR can be found [here](https://github.com/StanfordVL/OmniGibson/pull/699).
 The result is an 5-10x increase in FPS to around 250 FPS.

 {{< figure src="/img/experience/svl/multiple_environments.gif" width="500">}}